shinkwhek/witness/README.md

 # witness
-Play by those whose brain has changed to The Witness
+Play by those whose brain has changed to The Witness.

-If you have not played "*The Witness*", you will need to play.
+You need to play ↓

 <a href="https://store.steampowered.com/widget/210970/"><img src="https://steamcdn-a.akamaihd.net/steam/apps/210970/capsule_184x69.jpg?t=1515716902" alt="The Witness" title="The Witness"></a>